Fire-King: History

 Fire-King was originally produced in the 1940s for everyday use, rather than display.
 It was often sold in bags of flour as a promotional item or was given away at gas stations.
 Fire-King could also be purchased at local grocery and hardware stores.
 Several varieties of Fire-King dishes were made; nesting bowls, dessert bowls, glass beverage containers, casserole dishes, mugs and more.
 The vintage nesting bowls, produced by the Anchor Hocking Company, are one of the most sought after collectible dishes of this type.

+On Dec 21, 2010, Fire-King Japan or Fire-King Japan Co., Ltd. was founded in Japan to revive Fire-King milk glass.
+Officially opening to the public in 2011 in Tokyo, Japan, the company sells a variety of mugs and other dishes in various colors such as milk glass, jade-ite, and rose-ite.
+Their current CEO is Naoyuki Koike.

 Products

 The Fire-King line includes bowls, casseroles, cups, plates, serving platters, creamers, vases and more.
 Fire-King is not designed for dishwasher use, which can dull its original lustre and remove any applied paint decorations.

+Fire-King Japan has lines that use the American vintage molds of various mugs and other dishes.
+Many of these also include reproductions of the vintage decals as well as new decal collaborations with brands such as Disney and Mos Burger.
+In addition brands such as Beams and GoHemp create clothing and accessories with the Fire-King logo.

 Patterns and colors

-There are many decalled patterns that are very popular including Blue Mosaic, Wheat, Primrose, Fleurette, Forget Me Not and Anniversary Rose.
+There are many decaled patterns that are very popular including Blue Mosaic, Wheat, Primrose, Fleurette, Forget Me Not and Anniversary Rose.
 Patterns with solid glass colors are Swirl/Shell (1965–76), Sheaves of Wheat (Laurel 1952-63), Kimberly Diamond, Jane Ray, Alice, Fish Scale, Three Bands (1952–56) Restaurant Ware, 4000 Line and 1700 Line.

-Jade-ite Restaurant Ware is most popular among some collectors.
-It is a creamy jade color.
-Martha Stewart popularized this pattern by using it on her TV show.
-In 2000 Fire-King was re-released by Anchor Hocking in Jade-ite.
-The pieces have been made from new molds and are not the same as the older Fire-King items.
-They are also stamped "Fire-King, 2000."

-Excellent reference books on the subject are:

-Anchor Hocking's Fireking and More by Gene Florence.